-1. What is ArtWeek?
+What is ArtWeek?

-2. What type of events should I expect to see?
+What type of events should I expect to see?

-4. What’s in it for the community and for the public?
+What’s in it for the community and for the public?

-5. Who hosts events?
+Who hosts events?

-7. Who is the ArtWeek Team?
+Who is the ArtWeek Team?

-8. What about ADA accessibility?
+What about ADA accessibility?

 Do you have questions about the accessibility of a particular venue or program?
 We encourage all events and programs to be accessible to people with disabilities.
 If you have specific questions, please contact the event partner directly for details if you do not see that information listed on the event’s webpage.

-9. What are the three “ArtWeek Initiatives”?
+What are the three “ArtWeek Initiatives”?

 Art of Food celebrates the diversity and beauty of art through conceiving, creating and constructing meaningful food items to bring the community together.
 During ArtWeek, restaurants are invited to create a specialty dish or cocktail that is inspired by art in any form.
-We also ask that a portion of the proceeds be donated back to ArtWeek so funds can be delivered to arts programs for Boston Public Schools.
+For those who donate a portion of their proceeds back to ArtWeek, we use those funds to support arts programs in schools.

 I’m interested in getting involved with ArtWeek – how do I do that?